Tmpertor/Raven-Storm/tutorial/installation/README.md

 ## The easy way:
 (Beginner)

-Just download the matching file, unzip it and run it.
+Just download the matching file, unzip it, and run it.

 **Those are old samples of versions: 2.8.**